-- \ works under broad direction from a higher classified employee or a committee or board of management, with instructions in the form of broadly stated objectives and policies; - \ may work under professional supervision and accountability is by way of reporting to higher classified employees or committee/board;

-- \ has a high degree of responsibility for effective service delivery in moderately complex programmes or for the organisation; - \ exercises considerable initiative and professional judgement in relation to development and implementation of practices, procedures and policies; - \ may be involved in management functions related to the development and evaluation of work organisation, organisational goals and objectives; - \ may manage a single programme service or organisation, or a service with a limited range of programmes, that may include specialist services.

-A co-ordinator/manager employed at this level shall not be required to provide support, guidance, advice or supervision to other employees engaged to perform duties at this level or higher.
+- Works under broad direction from a higher classified employee or a committee or board of management, with instructions in the form of broadly stated objectives and policies; - may work under professional supervision and accountability is by way of reporting to higher classified employees or committee/board; - has a high degree of responsibility for effective service delivery in moderately complex programmes or for the organisation; - exercises considerable initiative and professional judgment in relation to development and implementation of practices, procedures and policies; - may be involved in management functions related to the development and evaluation of work organisation, organisational goals and objectives; - may manage a single programme service or organisation, or a service with a limited range of programmes, that may include specialist services. - A coordinator/manager employed at this level shall not be required to provide support, guidance, advice or supervision to other employees engaged to perform duties at this level or higher. - An employee in a management position exercises a considerable level of accountability and responsibility for: - negotiating on behalf of the organisation within a framework determined by a board or committee or higher classified employee; - complex reporting requirements; - the organisation's involvement in multi-agencies arrangements, e.g. consortia; - the management of potential conflict of interest in relation to statutory requirements; and between clients and/or staff and/or committee; - Service/programme performance against service agreement/contract requirements.

-- \ Relevant Degree with extensive experience; or - \ Post Graduate qualification; or - \ Relevant Diploma or Associate Diploma with extensive and comprehensive experience; or - \ Attained through previous appointments, service and/or study, a level of skills sufficient to perform the duties required at this level.
+- Relevant Degree with extensive experience; or - Post Graduate qualification; or - Relevant Diploma or Associate Diploma with extensive and comprehensive experience; or - Attained through previous appointments, service and/or study, a level of skills sufficient to perform the duties required at this level.